Orthogonal-Research-Lab/Models-for-Data-Recycling/Education/Digital Badges/README.md

 ### Potential lessons for digital badges

-1. Provide a screenshot of the supplemental data file list for ((assigned paper)) from the ((MISC)) journal website.
+1. Provide a screenshot of the supplemental data file list for a research article from the journal [Genome Biology](https://genome.cshlp.org/).

-2. For ((assigned paper)), please give a directory contents list for the data files (images and tables) that constitute the Supplemental Files.
+2. For your chosen paper, please give a directory contents list for the data files (images and tables) that constitute the Supplemental Files.

 3. Using ((assigned genomic paper)), please find/identify the following: